 CPU circuitry is divided into three main regions separated by isolation boundaries, shown in the drawing below.
 Electrical isolation provides safety, so that a fault in one area does not damage another.
 The transformer in the power supply provides magnetic isolation between the primary and secondary sides.
-Optical isolators provide isolation to input and output circuits.
+Optical isolators provide isolation in Input and Output circuits.
 This isolates logic circuitry from the field side, where factory machinery connects.

-The discrete inputs and discrete outputs are isolated from eachother and from the logic side.
+The discrete inputs are isolated from the discrete outputs because each is isolated from the logic side.
 Isolation boundaries protect the devices which are connected to the communication ports, such as PCs and HMIs, from power input faults or field wiring faults.

-When wiring a controller, it is extremely important to avoid making external connections that connect logic side circuits to any other.
+When wiring a CPU, it is extremely important to avoid making external connections that connect logic side circuits to any other.